tlswg/tls13-spec/draft-ietf-tls-tls13.md

 record_overflow
-: A TLSCiphertext record was received that had a length more than 2^14 + 256 bytes, or a record decrypted to a TLSPlaintext record with more than 2^14 bytes.
+: A TLSCiphertext record was received that had a length more than 2^14 + 256 bytes, or a record decrypted to a TLSPlaintext record with more than 2^14 bytes (or some other configured limit).
   This alert should never be observed in communication between proper implementations, except when messages were corrupted in the network.